Zeefoe/Gemini-Translator/README.md

-this mod translates in-game chat messages(for free) using the Gemini api
+this mindustry mod translates in-game chat messages(for free) using the Gemini api

 go to [Google AI Studio](https://aistudio.google.com/app/apikey) to get an api key